The Safest Airlines in the US Ranked for 2026

 Top 10 Safest Airlines in the US to Fly on in 2026

+When you're 35,000 feet in the air, the most important thing isn't the legroom or the in-flight movie-it's the trust you place in the cockpit.
+While the U.S. remains a global leader in aviation, when searching for the safest airlines to fly.
+As we fly into 2026, we've crunched the data to find the safest flights in US airspace that go beyond the basics.
+From flawless maintenance records to elite pilot training, here are the top 10 safest airlines in US history and current rankings that offer the one thing money can't buy: total peace of mind.
 When choosing a carrier, the price of the ticket is not the only consideration; it is a question of peace of mind.
 In the case of 2026, some airlines in the US have stood out with strict safety inspection procedures and a clean operations history.
 The following is the breakdown of the best performers:

 #1.
 Alaska Airlines:

 Alaska Airlines has not had a single accident in 2024, though the same cannot be said about 2023; the only accident they had was on August 20, 2023.
 Flight 1288, Seattle to Santa Ana, an accident happened whenthe landing gear pierced the wing of the plane.
 No doubt that this was a scary experience with sparks flying due to the damage, and the passengers experienced a definite hard landing.
-Luckily, there were no fatalities ? it was just the plane that experienced substantial damage and was likely related to Tropical Storm Hilary.
+Luckily, there were no fatalities - it was just the plane that experienced substantial damage and was likely related to Tropical Storm Hilary.
 The last accident of Alaska Airlines that we have to go way back to is December 26, 2005.
 The incident involved ground damage and was also non-fatal.

 • Fleet Age & Modernization: Alaska is modernizing at a high rate which has an average age of about 9 years.
 They have completely adopted the Boeing 737 MAX family and also recently launched the Boeing 787-9 Dreamliner on long-haul flights they use, with the carbon-composite airframe and sophisticated sensor suites to cut down on mechanical load.

-• Turbulence Prevention: They are a key member of IATA?s "Turbulence Aware" program, using real-time automated data sharing to help pilots steer clear of rough air before they even reach it.
+• Turbulence Prevention: They are a key member of IATA's "Turbulence Aware" program, using real-time automated data sharing to help pilots steer clear of rough air before they even reach it.

 • Training & Audit Ratings: Consistently earns a 7/7 safety rating from AirlineRatings.com and has successfully maintained its IOSA certification for over two decades.